PointTaken/knowledge-sharing/Cheat sheet/working-with-git-a-survivors-guide.md

 "But you haven't done anything worth saving yet!"
 No. But I'm about to - and if something happens, I can diff with the original.

+Both "git init" and "commit" are fast, and do not require noticeable disk space.

+As there is no downside - why not?

+I do _not_ always push my code to an upstream repository.

 ## Never work in main
 Before I start making changes, I create a branch where I can do my groundbraking stuff, which won't get overwritten by an overzealous colleague.